Marcello-class submarine: Sebastiano Veniero

-Provana
+Andrea Provana

-Provana (pennant number PR) was launched 16 March 1938.
+Andrea Provana (pennant number PR) was launched 16 March 1938.
 Provana was the first Italian submarine lost after Italy's declaration of war.
 Provana was sunk by the French sloop La Curieuse on 16 June 1940.

-Barbarigo
+Agostino Barbarigo

-Barbarigo (pennant number BO) was launched 12 June 1938.
+Agostino Barbarigo (pennant number BO) was launched 12 June 1938.
 After unsuccessful patrols in the Mediterranean, Barbarigo sailed on 13 August 1940 and passed the Strait of Gibraltar for an Atlantic patrol to Bordeaux on 8 September.
 After unsuccessful BETASOM patrols from 14 October to 13 November 1940 and from 10 February to 8 March 1941, Barbarigo damaged the British freighter Manchester Port on 15 May 1941.
 Barbarigo sank two ships on its fourth BETASOM patrol.
 After an unsuccessful patrol from 22 October to 12 November 1941, Barbarigo sank the neutral Spanish freighter Navemar on 23 January 1942.
 Barbarigo sank one ship and damaged another during its seventh BETASOM patrol.
 Following an encounter with cruisers USS Omaha and USS Milwaukee coming to assist the damaged ship, Captain Grossi notoriously asserted he had sunk a battleship of the United States Navy.
 On the following patrol, a similarly unsuccessful launch of torpedoes at the Flower-class corvette HMS Petunia was reported as the sinking of another battleship.
 Barbarigo sank two Allied ships and another neutral Spanish freighter Monte Igueldo on its ninth BETASOM patrol.
 After conversion to a transport submarine, Barbarigo sailed from Bordeaux on 17 June 1943 and was sunk by aircraft in the Bay of Biscay.